awalGaurab/EDA_Nepali_Job_Market/README.md

 Web Scraping from JobAxle
 The python to scrap data from JobAxle is named as web_scraping_jobaxle.
 Then the scrapped data from jobaxle is appended to the merojob.csv file.
 The merged csv file is then renamed to Merojob_jobaxle.csv and perform analysis on this csv file.

+The analysis.ipynb is final code where all analysis and graph plot function was done.